 Let us help honor your pet by guiding you through pre-planning arrangements.
 With one simple form, your wishes will be on file with Heavenly Paws and we will make sure your veterinarian is aware and prepared to help with their transition of care.

-There is no financial obligation for pre-planning, but if you choose to prepay in full in one payment (more than 48 hours) before your pet passes you will recieve a 10% discount on your Aquamation service and select memorial items.
-We also offfer prepayment plans of 2-12 months.
-Moreover, prepaying for your pet's afterlife care can spare you undue financial burden during a time when many pet parents find themselves financially stressed due to costly, often unexpected, veterinary care.
+There is no financial obligation for pre-planning, but you may choose to prepay prior to your pet crossing the Rainbow Bridge to lock in our current rates on your Aquamation service and memorial items.
+Heavenly Paws offers interest free prepayment plans of 2-12 months when pre-planning.
+Prepaying for your pet’s afterlife care can spare a financial burden during a time when many pet parents find themselves financially stressed due to costly, often unexpected, veterinary care.

 Other Topics for Consideration

 - What happens to your pet if something happens to you?
 Do you have a chain of custody plan in place?

 - When it comes time to say goodbye, have you explored helping your pet pass in a peaceful environment like Heaven Paws’ comfort room or your own home?

 - If euthanasia is not right for you, have you considered a home hospice assisted natural passing?